Earhead Recording Studios

 Our rates are artist-friendly, and much more affordable than the larger studios in town.

 Send a message using the contact page on this site for inquiries, rates, and conversation about your project!

-Please enjoy listening samples of our recent recording projects below!
+Please enjoy listening samples of some of our larger recording projects below!

 America (Or, One for the Mullygrubbs)

 “Nature is a haunted house,” wrote Emily Dickinson, “but Art—a House that tries to be haunted.”

 Grant Wallace Band improvised in Earhead studio for three days, then assembled the results into a full-length album.
 They were joined by cellist Emmalee Hunnicutt.
 We recorded guitars, trumpet, alto sax, pedal steel, clarinet, electric bass, drums, cello, voices, Rhodes, kitchen sounds, autoharp, toy piano, bodhrán, piano, mandolin, and dulcimer.

 Then, the haunting occurred on the evening of July 4, when the group set up microphones around the house and simultaneously, each in their own room with a battery of instruments and noise-makers, listened through the full album, adding a layer of sound throughout.
 The fireworks let themselves in through the open windows.
 The result is a digressive album, full of stylistic trap-doors, secret passageways, transcendental warblings and comic asides.

 On the Way to Pleasure Way by Dom Frigo